plentymarkets/docs-raw/plentyInterface/Frontend.md

 ## Contracts<a name="frontend_paymentmethod_contracts"></a>
 ### FrontendPaymentMethodRepositoryContract<a name="frontend_contracts_frontendpaymentmethodrepositorycontract"></a>

-Repository to load payment methods for the front end
+The FrontendPaymentMethodRepositoryContract is the interface for the front end payment method repository.
+Get the payment method information to be displayed in the online store.

 #### Namespace